 WHAT ARE .ZIP FILES?

 All the save files on this site come in .zip files.
-A .zip file is like a digital "envelope" containing other files.
-Using .zip files lets me group savegame files together in one convenient "package," such as a group of saves for a given level.
+A .zip file is like a digital "package" containing other files.
+Using .zip files lets me group save files together, such as a group of saves for a given level plus a text file with details and instructions.

 WILL YOUR SAVES WORK IN MY GAME?